Incarnations of the Doctor

 - Techno Babble: She's rather put off by Rose's constant Doctor-esque abuse of it, sighing that she "always talks like that".

-Kate Lethbridge-Stewart (Eleventh and Twelfth Doctors)
+Kate Lethbridge-Stewart (War, Tenth, Eleventh, Twelfth, and Thirteenth Doctors)

 The Head of Scientific Research of UNIT, following in the footsteps of her father, Brigadier Lethbridge-Stewart.
 Kate first appeared in the Expanded Universe releases Downtime and Dæmos Rising, where she was played by Beverley Cressman.
 After a few more appearances in Expanded Universe novels, Kate became one of the very, very few Canon Immigrants in the TV series.
 Also got her own Big Finish Doctor Who spinoff in 2015.